What to Know about the John & Abigail Adams Scholarship

 There's no application involved for this scholarship.
 If the student qualifies, he or she will be notified via letter during the fall of senior year of high school by the Massachusetts Department of Higher Education.
 Qualifying students must then complete the FAFSA and maintain a 3.0 GPA during college to keep the scholarship.

 The scholarship's mission is to attract more high-performing students to Massachusetts public higher education institutions, and the amount of the scholarship varies depending on the college or university where it's used.
-The award covers only tuition; fees, room, and board are not included.
+The award covers only tuition; fees, food, and housing are not included.
 The Office of Student Financial Assistance (OSFA) provides this list, which shows how much the scholarship is worth at each school.

 All public MA higher education institutions are sent a roster of students who have been awarded the scholarship to verify student eligibility.
 The scholarship recipients are also responsible for submitting documentation, such as an award letter, to the school that they choose to attend.
 Note that the scholarship must be used within six years following high school graduation.